Beyond $0$ and $\infty$: A solution to the Barge Entropy Conjecture: Crookedness Revisited

 We will also need the following definition from \cite{Tuncali}.
-In the context of topological graphs it is in fact equivalent to the standard definition on open sets. \begin{definition} We say a map $f \colon T \to T$ is \emph{topologically exact (or locally eventually onto)} if for each nondegenerate subcontinuum $A$ of $T$, there is a positive integer $N$ such that $f^N(A) = T$. \end{definition}
+In the context of topological graphs it is in fact equivalent to the standard definition on open sets. \begin{definition} We say a map $f \colon T \to T$ {\black on a finite tree $T$} is \emph{topologically exact (or locally eventually onto)} if for each nondegenerate subcontinuum $A$ of $T$, there is a positive integer $N$ such that $f^N(A) = T$. \end{definition}